SystemsApproach/private5g/preface.rst

-the mobile cellular network, much of which is rooted in its origin story as a Telco voice network, but the overarching theme is to describe the network through the lens of private deployments of 5G connectivity as managed cloud service.
+the mobile cellular network, much of which is rooted in its origin story as a Telco voice network, but the overarching theme is to describe the network through the lens of private deployments of 5G connectivity as a managed cloud service.
 This includes adopting best practices in horizontally scalable microservices, Software-Defined Networking (SDN), and DevOps.